beaverbuilder/documentation/docs/beaver-builder/getting-started/bb-editor-basics/user-interface.md

 id: user-interface
 title: User Interface (UI)
 sidebar_label: User Interface (UI)
-description: Description of the the user interface controls when you have a page open for editing in Beaver Builder.
+description: Description of the user interface controls when you have a page open for editing in Beaver Builder.
 ---

 <div className="embed-responsive">